-Given such a scenario, the Commission will be presented with the circumstances of the UDCs having paid off all their uneconomic generation costs and still having significant over-collections in their TCBAs resulting from the revenue from their generation assets prior to their valuation.
+To the extent the Commission continues to credit excess generation revenues to the TCBA, (Not sure if we want to keep the following, lets talk)the Commission will be presented with the circumstances of the UDCs having paid off all their uneconomic generation costs and still having significant over-collections in their TCBAs resulting from the revenue from their generation assets prior to their valuation.
 Presented with such a set of circumstances, the Commission should direct that, simultaneously with ending the rate freeze, the UDCs apply any under-collections in the TRA which resulted from the purchase of energy against any over-collection in the TCBA resulting from generation revenues.
 As the rate freeze will have ended the issue of whether the UDCs are deferring the recovery of operating costs in order to maximize on transition cost recovery will not be an issue.
 Similarly, the issue of creating a new category of transition costs (not defined by statute) will cease to exist.
 Finally there will be no issue of using post-rate freeze revenues to pay for costs incurred during the rate freeze.
 Rather, revenues earned by the UDCs during the rate freeze (i.e., electric generation revenues) will be used to pay for costs incurred during such freeze (i.e., energy procurement costs).

-Enron would note, however, that to the extent that the over-collections in the TCBA are insufficient to offset TRA under-collections, the UDC would not be allowed to transfer the remaining under-collections to the TCBA for future rate recovery.
+(This is a keeper) Enron would note, however, that to the extent that the over-collections in the TCBA are insufficient to offset TRA under-collections, the UDC would not be allowed to transfer the remaining under-collections to the TCBA for future rate recovery.
 The issue of the dispensation of any such residual TRA under-collection will be addressed in the upcoming Commission proceeding established to address such issue.

 IV.